ronilaukkarinen/personal-assistant-cli/README.md

-# Personal Assistant CLI Tool
+# 🤖 Personal Assistant CLI Tool

+## Prioritize tasks for Todoist, save a note of the briefing to Obsidian, sync Google Calendar events to Todoist as tasks 🦾

 > [!NOTE]
 > **Please note!** This project uses hardcoded Finnish language strings and is 100% meant for my personal usage.
 The prompt is in Finnish, the tasks are in Finnish, and the output is in Finnish.
 If you want to use this, you need to modify the script to your own language and needs.

-This is a Bash-based tool that prioritizes your daily tasks using OpenAI's GPT-4o-mini model.
+This is a Bash-based tool that prioritizes your daily tasks using [OpenAI's GPT-4o-mini model](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/).
 It integrates tasks from Todoist and events from Google Calendar to create a comprehensive view of your day, allowing you to make informed decisions about what to prioritize.

 This tool is perfect for those individuals like me who have 5+ events per day with 20+ tasks per day.
 It helps you focus on the most important tasks and meetings, ensuring you make the most of your time.